momentum-design/starter-react/README.md

-# Collab UI React Starter
+# Momentum UI React Starter

-A comprehensive starter kit for rapid application development using Collab UI React.
+A comprehensive starter kit for rapid application development using Momentum UI React.

-Why Collab UI React Starter?
+Why Momentum UI React Starter?

 1. **One command to get started** - Type `yarn start` to start development in your default browser.
 2. **Rapid feedback** - Each time you hit save, changes hot reload and linting and automated tests run.